Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - not auto filling the slug field when user created a post - I needed to use slugify and then this worked.

-- not pulling in the image when a user created a post - needed to add enctype='multipart/form-data to the form.
+- not pulling in the image when a user created a post - needed to add enctype='multipart/form-data' to the form.

-- some issues with accessibilty not a big enough contrast between the text and the background.
+- some issues with accessibilty, not a big enough contrast between the text and the background.
 I changed these to have a darker background and white text so that there was a bigger contrast.

 - on delete page, when a post was successfully deleted the user was redirected to the home page instead of the posts page - changed the url in the link to point to the post_list.